ascenderx/osconfig-linux-debian/README.md

 # osconfig-linux-debian
-Personal configuration files and script for Debian Linux
+Personal configuration files and scripts for Debian Linux